csawlogo.jpg

 NOTES:

 [1] A comprehensive study of Roger of Powys was written by Frederick Suppe and published in The Welsh History Review, vol 21, June 2002, pp 1-23.
 He is also discussed by Joseph Morris in his article on the Fitz-Warine family published in Archaeologia Cambrensis, 1852, pp 282-291.
 Some of the genealogy is cited by J.Y.W.
 Lloyd in "History of Powys Fadog", vol iii, pp 381-384 and pp 401/402.
-Also see the paper elsewhere on this site entitled "The Mysterious Peverel Family".
+Also see the paper entitled "The Mysterious Peverel Family" at the link below:

 [2] Dwnn i, 324 and Harleian Ms 4181